sizhe-li/sizhe-li.github.io/_pages/about.md

 I build the brains and bodies of robots.
 My research draws ideas from machine learning, physics, and cognitive AI, with applications in robotics, computer vision, and computer graphics.

-**Prospective students & visitors**: Thank you for your interest!
-I strongly encourage students from [underrepresented groups]() to reach out and will prioritize responding to these messages.
-For those interested in working with me, please email me your CV and highlight your favorite accomplishments, thanks!
+**Prospective students**: Thank you for your interest!
+I strongly encourage students from [underrepresented groups]() to reach out.
+I am always happy to answer questions related to your career and the fields of AI and robotics!
+If you are interested in working with me, please email me your CV and highlight your favorite accomplishments, thanks!

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.